ImperialCollegeLondon/cgps-genotyphi/README.md

 ```

 The Docker repository can be changed from the CGPS default by editing the `<genotyphi.docker-repository>` property in the top level `pom.xml`.

+# Acknowledgments

+This software was written developed by the [Centre for Genomic Pathogen Surveillance (CGPS)](http://www.pathogensurveillance.net/) and funded by the Wellcome Trust.